Social Sciences Interdisciplinary

 The degree consists of courses taught by the faculty of departments throughout the university.
 Each program is designed to offer choice and flexibility in building the program most suitable for individual interests and career goals.
 Hundreds of students graduate from this program each year.

 Within our BA and BS programs, the following concentrations are offered:

 Cognitive Science.
 Cognitive Science is an interdisciplinary approach to how the mind works.
 It investigates thought and consciousness, the senses and emotions, the structure of language, cultural patterns, neural organization, and computational analogs of mental processes.
 It examines how these areas interact, how they develop in the growing human, and how they appear in other animals.

 Environmental Studies.
 The Environmental Studies BA or BS degree offers an opportunity for students to study social science and natural science disciplines related to the environment.
 Field courses and an internship are required.
-The BS adds chemistry, ecological methods and spatial analysis.
+The BS adds courses on chemistry, ecological methods and spatial analysis.
 Specialty tracks provide a body of course work and experiences that prepare a student for a defined area within the field of environmental studies.
 In addition to the defined specialty tracks, the Environmental Studies Program accepts petitions for individualized programs.